An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Tiled Watermark Detection Optimization

-In this section, we first introduce how to pretrain a decoder to recover message bits from a specific size image tiles, and how an existing latent diffusion model decoder is fine-tuned to embed messages into tiles.
-We then explain how the pretrained decoder is used for message extraction, followed by using Reed-Solomon correction for accuracy.
+Motivated by these constraints, we next describe how QRMark is designed to support efficient and scalable watermark extraction.
+In this section, we first introduce the pretraining of a decoder to recover message bits from fixed-size image tiles and the fine-tuning of an existing latent diffusion model decoder to embed messages into these tiles.
+We then present the algorithmic workflow of our message extraction pipeline and conclude by explaining how Reed–Solomon correction is applied to further improve accuracy.